TMT TOOLS

-Public awareness of the ecological threats of overfishing and the economic losses to States and legal fishers inflicted by illegal fishing activities has never been higher.
 The international community is responding with new control frameworks such as the FAO Port State Measures Agreement.
 However, at the operational level, there are still significant challenges to identifying and dealing with illegal fishing operators and their vessels.

 This is because:

-available vessel identity information is often conflicting and opaque
+• Available vessel identity information is often conflicting and opaque.

 As a result, many illegal operators continue to hide illegal activities through frequent vessel name and flag changes, vessel identity and document fraud, shell companies and joint-ventures, and operate with a low risk of detection.